carlywilk/capstone/README.md

 The location of the provider/resource will be determined and pinned to the map.
 Users can click on this pin and see additional details for the provider/resource.
 The map data relies on the Google Maps API and the map pin location of the provider relies on the address/location in the self-created database.

 ### Endpoints
-List endpoints that your server will implement, including HTTP methods, parameters, and example responses.
+Endpoints that my server will implement:
 - GET "/" -> list of all provider/resource locations, seen in map view
     - Returns 200 if successful
     - Example response: